nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 // Now you can use expenses in your component
 // and modify them to persist them and trigger a refresh.
 ```

+### Using `@id` as `key` attribute for child components

+In general, you are encouraged to use ORM object's `@id` properties as unique key when you render child components.
+Each object in a set or array returned by `useShape` or `useDiscrete` includes such an `@id` property.
+When you add a new object, a globally unique one will be auto-generated.

+In the RDF ORM you are allowed (but not encouraged) to specify your own `@id` (which is an RDF subject IRI).
+If you want to use it when rendering child components, ensure that it is unique within your scope.

 ### Scopes for Retrieving Data